bluppco/.github/profile/README.md

 - Blogs - Majorly depends on the frequency of posting.
 In most cases, you wish to have it but this lasts only for a few weeks.
 We do not recommend it due to reasons above.
 If you still want it, we fully support you.

 ## Pricing
 - We work on a monthly retainer and charge as per the requirement, but it's a promise that it's much cheaper from the market.
 We would normally allow 3 changes per month which are not design changes or major structural changes and post that, it becomes ₹/3 changes.
+You email us the request and we get to work ASAP.
 - We might charge one time development cost and usally deliver the website in a week's time.
 The suppostion is the design is finalised and there's no to and fro.
 - If we get on a call, we charge for the call.